Les Cupples

 Cupples was almost certainly the only member of the Exclusive Brethren sect to play for the All Blacks.
+He married Miriel Ann Robertson in Rotorua on 8 December 1925, a Tuesday.
+(Members of the Exclusive Brethren faith are required to only be married on Tuesdays).

 During World War I, Cupples served with the New Zealand Medical Corps in Egypt and on the Western Front, rising to the rank of corporal.
 He was attached to the No. 2 Field Ambulance, and in 1917 was awarded the Military Medal.